alecthomas/entityx/README.md

 - When an entity is destroyed the manager adds its ID to a free list and invalidates the `entityx::Entity` handle.
 - When an entity is created IDs are recycled from the free list first, before allocating new ones.
 - An `entityx::Entity` ID contains an index and a version.
 When an entity is destroyed, the version associated with the index is incremented, invalidating all previous entities referencing the previous ID.
 - To improve cache coherence, components are constructed in contiguous memory ranges by using `entityx::EntityManager::assign<C>(id, ...)`.
-A light weight smart pointer (`ComponentPtr<C>`) is used to access the component.

 ### Components (entity data)